 Execution of ECtHR Judgements

-The output will be proposals for reform and recommendations for ‘best practice.’
-The justification for the project is that the Council of Europe procedures have been the subject of criticism and states have in many cases been slow to implement judgements or not implemented them at all.
+The output included proposals for reform and recommendations for ‘best practice.’
+The justification for the project was that the Council of Europe procedures had been the subject of criticism and states have in many cases been slow to implement judgements or not implemented them at all.

 The first step in the project was an expert workshop on The Execution of European Court of Human Rights Judgements organised by the Centre in partnership with the Council of Europe’s Department for the Execution of Judgments of the European Court of Human Rights (Execution Department) that was held at the University in September 2017.
 Read the transcript of the proceedings.
 The results of the workshop were presented by Professor David Harris and Judge Paul Mahoney at a Council of Europe workshop in Strasbourg in December 2018.